Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section K: Percentage change in total citations to subregions
+# Section M: OA citation advantage for subregions using percentage change in total citations
 In this section we take an alternative look at where citations are coming from.
 Total citation numbers are used to calculate the percentage changes, i.e., total citations to OA papers minus total citations to non-OA papers, then divided by total citations to non-OA papers, and multiplied by one hundred.
 We note that the levels of OA